(The ROMAN REPUBLIC – continued)

 Pompey.
 His opportunism put him at odds with Caesar, his former ally.
 One of Rome's big heroes, he died a loser on a shore in Egypt.

 Sulla created a political constitution that he believed would restore order and dignity to Rome.
-Believing in firm government by leaders of the upper classes, he reduced the powers of the tribunes and the people's assembly (Comitia Plebus).
-He gave seats in the Senate to members of the equites, believing that they too should be a part of the ruling elite and that this would put the equites in support of the government rather than the mob.
+Believing in firm government by leaders of the upper classes, he reduced the powers that had been given the tribunes and the people's assembly (Comitia Plebis) more than a three centuries earlier, when Rome was holding to a spirit of compromise.
+He gave seats in the Senate to members of the business class, the equites, believing that they too should be a part of the ruling elite.
 He made it law that one had to hold a lower office before being elected to a higher office, and he reorganized administration of the provinces.
 He created term limits, making it law that one had to wait ten years before running for another term for the same office.
 He ended the distribution of free grain among Rome's poor, hoping this would encourage some of them to leave the city.
 He moved against what he saw as subversive religions, prohibiting what he viewed as magic, nocturnal rites and witchcraft.
 Those found guilty of performing these were to be crucified or thrown to wild beasts.
-In the year 79 he retired, and after one year of peace and contentment he died – with Rome lacking the spirit of compromise between the classes that had existed during the early republic.
+In the year 79 BCE he retired, and after one year of peace and contentment he died

-A Roman soldier named Spartacus became an outlaw, perhaps after having deserted.
-For survival he joined drifters in bandit raids, and he was caught.
+It is said that a soldier from Thrace named Spartacus deserted and become an outlaw, and for survival he joined drifters in bandit raids, and he was caught.
 For punishment, Roman authorities sold him as a slave.
 He became a prisoner at a training school for gladiator contests in the city of Capua.
-And there, in 73 BCE, he and seventy-seven other prisoners and slaves escaped and seized control of nearby Mount Vesuvius.
-As before, news of the revolt encouraged other slaves to revolt, and they joined Spartacus on Mount Vesuvius – an army of from fifty to a hundred thousand.
+And there, in 73 BCE, he and seventy-seven other prisoners and slaves escaped and seized control of Mount Vesuvius, 9 kilometers southeast of Neapolis (Naples).
+As before, news of the revolt encouraged other slaves to revolt, and they joined Spartacus on Vesuvius – an army of from 50,000 to 100,000.
 Thus began what historians called the Third Servile War.

 The slaves on Vesuvius were too diverse for any one leader to control.
 Some wished to go north across the Alps and disperse.
 Others wished to remain in Italy and plunder.
-Despite their disorganization they managed to hold off the first Roman legions sent against them, which were incompetently led.
-Rome sent more legions, led by the talented Marcus Crassus, an ambitious aristocrat with the unostentatious manner traditionally valued among Romans.
-Crassus was a former slave trainer.
-He had amassed a great fortune, much of it by buying estates cheaply from Sulla's victims and reselling them later for a big profit.
+Despite their disorganization they managed to hold off the first legions sent against them, which were incompetently led.
+Rome sent more legions, led by the talented Marcus Crassus, an ambitious aristocrat.
+He had amassed a great fortune, much of it by buying estates cheaply from Sulla's victims and reselling later for a big profit.
 He had acquired political position by lending money to young aristocrats with political ambitions, and he had made money by operating a fire brigade in Rome that would rush to the scene of a fire and buy the property at a bargain price before agreeing to put the fire out.

 The slave army broke through Crassus' lines and pushed south to the toe of the Italian peninsula, where it hoped to cross into Sicily.
 But the slaves were unable to buy passage or commandeer ships, and Rome's legions cornered them.
 To escape, the slaves scattered.
-Piecemeal they were defeated and captured, and, to advertise their defeat and lift the morale of Roman citizens, Crassus had them crucified along the road (the Appian way) between Capua and Rome.
+Piecemeal they were defeated and captured, and, to advertise their defeat and lift the morale of Roman citizens, Crassus had them crucified along the Appian Way – the road to Rome.

 After this latest slave uprising the demand for slaves declined among the Romans, largely from fear of slaves in great numbers.
 Landowners in Italy began replacing gangs of slaves with what they saw as an easier and less frightening alternative: freemen farming as tenants, the landlords receiving a third or more of their harvests.
 Slaves would still be used by the Romans, especially in workshops and as domestics.
 They would work as firemen, torturers for the police, laborers in the military, accountants, and guards for public buildings, but slavery had seen its peak among the Romans.
 With less warring abroad and a reduced supply of slaves, the price of slaves would rise and the purchase of slaves decline.